dcooney/instant-images/README.txt

 1. Dashboard - Browse, search and upload images to your WordPress media library
 2. Search - Find and upload images for any subject in a matter of seconds!
-2. Image Metadata - Easily edit image filename, alt text and caption prior to uploading to your media library.
+3. Image Metadata - Easily edit image filename, alt text and caption prior to uploading to your media library.
-3. Post/Page Edit - Unsplash images in a lightbox on your post edit/new/post pages.
+4. Post/Page Edit - Unsplash images in a lightbox on your post edit/new/post pages.
+5. Gutenberg post edit screens.
+Add as featured image, insert into post or just upload photo.

 == Changelog ==